Draft Environmental Reserve Bylaw

 Lac La Biche County contains hundreds of water bodies.
 Protecting them is an important goal for our community because they are the source of our drinking water, home to many species of plants and animals, and a venue for countless recreational activities.

 Residents who own waterfront property have a responsibility to maintain and protect natural shorelines.
 Many landowners may wish to make changes to the shoreline, like clearing vegetation or building retaining walls, but these activities have a negative impact on the environment.
-For this reason, the County creates environmental reserves to protect delicate riparian areas (see below).

 Did you know: